 - Assessing their own professional skills, aptitudes and preferences and how to identify customer interaction roles in alignment with those skills.

-- Making site visits to area business partners to learn about work environments and job responsibilities.
+- Making site visits to area employer partners to learn about work environments and job responsibilities.

 - Learning about specific assistive technology skills needed for specific jobs.

 Participants will receive work-based learning experiences by:

 - Attending workplace tours and job shadowing opportunities

 - Participating in on-campus customer interaction simulations to build interpersonal and technical skills.

 - Learning how to utilize public and para transportation options to navigate independently to work sites.

 - Learning about common workplace software and technologies.

 - Following workplace guidelines with respect to attendance, punctuality, professionalism, professional attire and productivity.